svemu/svemu/README.md

 - 👋 Hi, I’m @svemu
-- 👀 I’m interested in learning more about GitHub actions
+- 👀 I’m interested in learning more about GitHub Actions is used

 <!---
 svemu/svemu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.